Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 > - About section features São Paulo city.
 > - Tours section suggests tour options to users.
 > - More section has a Contact Form to allow users to request a personalized tour.
-> - Info section brings some important touristic informations and by the Exchange Rates API the current exchange rate.
+> - Info section with emergency phone numbers, tourist guide locations and API calling returning current exchange rates.
 > - Footer with social media links.

 ### Technologies Used